 eSIM is short for Embedded Subscriber Identity Module, or Embedded SIM.
 Rather than being available as a physical entity, the manufacturers integrate a small SIM card inside the phone, saving the process of switching between the physical ones when you change your service provider.

 One of the biggest upsides to having your line stored within your iPhone’s eSIM is the freedom it gives you to switch carriers.
-In fact, this tech will make changing from one company to another as simple as switching Wi-Fi networks, giving you more power over the network which relies on your business to survive.
+This tech will make changing from one company to another as simple as switching Wi-Fi networks, giving you more power over the network that relies on your business to survive.

 International roaming could be ‘eradicated’ within the next 3-5 years